Faculty as Mentors

 Iris Wang, BS ’18/MSW ’19

-Mentor: Robert L. Hawkins, McSilver Associate Professor in Poverty Studies and Assistant Dean and Director of the Undergraduate Program
+Mentor: Robert L. Hawkins, McSilver Associate Professor in Poverty Studies

 In her junior year, Iris worked with Dr. Hawkins to develop and implement the Women’s Health, Well-being, and Resilience Project in partnership with women in a poor, rural community in the Philippines.